TheJaeLal/apriori/README.md

 # Apriori
-Implementation of Apriori Data mining Algorithm
+Implementation of Association Rule Mining using Apriori Algorithm